Abhiroop/Abhiroop.github.io/about.md

 I am a third year PhD student at Chalmers University.
 I work on the [Octopi](https://octopi.chalmers.se) project.

-Currently, I am contemplating on the role of **time** and **asynchrony** in programming languages, natural languages, music, and the wider physical world.
+Currently, I am contemplating the role of **time** and **asynchrony** in programming languages, natural languages, music, and the wider physical world.

 My research engages in **structuring asynchrony** into a general language and runtime framework.
 I conduct my experiments on low-powered, memory-constrained microcontrollers running embedded and IoT applications.